 One of the most famous protected areas in the Amazon Rainforest, the Yasuni National Park is located in eastern Ecuador and accessed from the rainforest gateway town of Coca, which is just a short flight from Ecuador’s capital of Quito.
 Yasuni covers around 9,820 km2 of Amazon Rainforest near the Napo River and protects an incredible amount of wildlife.
-The park has won numerous world records for species diversity and contains one of the few clay licks in the northern Amazon Rainforest where different parakeets visit to obtain salts and to help neutralize toxins found in forest seeds and fruits.
+The park has won numerous world records for species diversity and contains one of the few clay licks in the northern Amazon Rainforest.
+These areas provide almost guaranteed sightings of parakeets, which visit to obtain salts and to neutralize toxins found in various fruits.

 There are some great lodges and cruises for the Yasuni National Park, such as the La Selva Lodge and Napo Wildlife Center, which are on the more luxurious side of the scale.
 Enjoy very comfortable suites, delicious food, a canopy tower, and excellent guided tours into the incredible Yasuni rainforest.
 Visit the parrot clay lick and head out with your professional guide to find many different monkeys, giant river otters, colorful birds, delicate tree frogs, colorful butterflies, and many other animals.

 In addition to lodges, you also can choose the Manatee or Anakonda Cruise to explore the rainforest around the Napo River.
 Enjoy expeditions into the rainforest to find many different animals and plants, visit a canopy tower, and even try glamping in the Amazon for a more immersive night in the jungle but without sacrificing comfort.